New on DVD October 19, 2010

 New on DVD

-Rated R for nonstop violence and some drug use
+Rated R for strong sexual content and drug use throughout, and pervasive language

 Available on DVD and Blu-ray

-Rated R for language and some sexual material
+Rated R for some disturbing images and language

 Available on DVD and Blu-ray